nathanmlane/cfb-outcomes/README.md

   * Plotly | https://plot.ly/python/getting-started/
   * Calendar
   * SQLite3

+Once everything is properly installed, enter the [jupyter notebook] command in your Terminal/Console to initiate the notebook, then proceed to choose the cfb_outcomes folder and from there the cfb_predict.ipynb file.
+Once in the notebook, restart the kernel and run all cells.

 Feel free to reach out to me with any questions or troubles.